Debbie Reynolds: Film and television

 She next portrayed Jeanine Deckers in The Singing Nun (1966).
-In what Reynolds once called the "stupidest mistake of my entire career", she made headlines in 1970 after instigating a fight with the NBC television network over cigarette advertising on her weekly television show.
+In what Reynolds once called the "stupidest mistake of my entire career," she made headlines in 1970 after instigating a fight with the NBC television network over cigarette advertising on her weekly television show.
 Although she was television's highest-paid female performer at the time, she quit the show for breaking its contract:

 When NBC explained to Reynolds that banning cigarette commercials from her show would be impossible, she kept her resolve.
 The show drew mixed reviews, but according to NBC, it captured about 42% of the nation's viewing audience.
 She said later she was especially concerned about the commercials because of the number of children watching the show.
 She did quit doing the show after about a year, which she said had cost her about $2 million of lost income: "Maybe I was a fool to quit the show, but at least I was an honest fool.
 I'm not a phony or pretender.
 With me, it wasn't a question of money, but integrity.
 I'm the one who has to live with myself."
 The dispute would have been rendered moot and in Reynolds' favor anyway had she not resigned; by 1971, the Public Health Cigarette Smoking Act (which had been passed into law before she left the show) would ban all radio and television advertising for tobacco products.

-Reynolds played the title role in the Hanna-Barbera animated musical Charlotte's Web (1973), in which she originated the song "Mother Earth and Father Time".
+Reynolds voiced Charlotte in the Hanna-Barbera animated musical Charlotte's Web (1973), where she originated the song "Mother Earth and Father Time."
 Reynolds continued to make other appearances in film and television.
-She played Helen Chappel Hackett's mother, Deedee Chappel, on an episode of Wings titled, "If It's Not One Thing, It's Your Mother", which originally aired on November 22, 1994.
+She played Helen Chappel Hackett's mother, Deedee Chappel, on the Wings episode "If It's Not One Thing, It's Your Mother," which first aired November 22, 1994.

 From 1999 to 2006, she played Grace Adler's theatrical mother, Bobbi Adler, on the NBC sitcom Will & Grace, which earned Reynolds her only Emmy Award nomination for Outstanding Guest Actress in a Comedy Series in 2000.
 She played a recurring role in the Disney Channel Original Movie Halloweentown film series as Aggie Cromwell.
 Reynolds made a guest appearance as a presenter at the 69th Academy Awards in 1997.

 In 2000, Reynolds took up a recurring voice role on the children's television program Rugrats, playing the grandmother of two of the characters.
 In 2001, she co-starred with Elizabeth Taylor, Shirley MacLaine, and Joan Collins in the comedy These Old Broads, a television movie written for her by her daughter, Carrie Fisher.
 She had a cameo role as herself in the 2004 film Connie and Carla.
 In 2013, she appeared in Behind the Candelabra, as the mother of Liberace.